FSUdigitalmedia/first_flickgame-jmt18b/README.md

-# Your Flick Game Title Goes Here
+# What Came First the Chicken or the Egg?

 ## Description

-Description of the game goes here.
+A Flick Game where you click the chicken as fast as possible